waittim/waittim.github.io/_posts/2020-11-10-build-ncnn.md

 export VULKAN_SDK=$(pwd)/1.2.154.0/x86_64
 ```

 However, cause I'm using a virtual machine running on Macbook pro, I choose to forget Vulkan.
+If you choose to do so, please remember to set the Vulkan option to be OFF.

 Then we need to clone the repository of NCNN and start to compile it.